-I do not care for over-sized, overly tough and thick pancakes.
+I do not care for over-sized, overly tough or too thick pancakes.
 You know the kind, the ones that sit in your gut for a better part of the day.
 I prefer my pancakes to be small, light, and fluffy.
-These pancakes were made with yogurt, as well as buttermilk, which gave them a pleasant tangy taste.
+These pancakes are made with yogurt, as well as buttermilk, which gives them a pleasant and tangy taste.
 I used vanilla yogurt, which lightly scented the pancakes; they smelled amazing while cooking on a hot griddle.
-They were incredibly light as well as fluffy.
-Since, I felt a brunch deserved an adult beverage to accompany the meal, I served these Vanilla Yogurt Pancakes with warm, homemade butter and Bourbon syrup; sinfully sweet, and perfect for lunch.
+I felt brunch deserved an adult beverage to accompany the meal, so I served these Vanilla Yogurt Pancakes with warm, homemade butter and Bourbon syrup; sinfully sweet, and perfect for lunch.

 If you have not tried Bourbon Syrup; you need too.
 I am in LOVE with it.
 It is a lusty deep caramelized honey color, with spicy undertones, and bit of sweet vanilla.
 Perfect pairing with the fluffy little bites.

 What is your favorite pancake; sweet or savory?

 1 1/2 cups flour